Non-Consensual Towing Procedures -

 record and any lien holder at least five days prior to sale informing them of the auction date, place, and time.

 ii.
-The sale must be advertised in a local paper having circulation in that town three times at least five days prior to sale.
+The sale must be advertised in a local newspaper having circulation in that town three times at least five days prior to sale.
 The notice must describe the vehicle and include the vehicle identification number.

 G. Vehicle may be sold at auction.